Add a Data Provider to WASDI¶

 If the Data Provider support a new Platform, the code must be added in the Platforms class.

-The client search page is configured using the config/appconfig.json file.
-Is a json config file that has an array of “missions” object.
+The client search page is configured using the JSON config file config/appconfig.json, which contains an array of “missions” objects.
 Each mission is a JSON similar to this one:

 {